Ademking/repolist/README.md

 GitHub has a rate limit.
 To avoid this, you can provide a GitHub token using the `-t` option.
 This will increase the rate limit.
 You can create a GitHub token by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

+You can also use a proxy by using the `-p` option.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.